petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/organizing-claritys-content.md

 ## Exercise: Auto-Tagging Content
 <!--Exercise 11b-->

 You can manually tag most Liferay assets, but manually tagging content can be time consuming.
-Liferay provides auto tagging features and integrations to simplify this process.
+Liferay also provides auto tagging features and integrations to simplify this process.
 By default, auto tagging is disabled.

 Here you'll enable text and image auto-tagging as the Clarity Admin user.